genetique-techno/jeff-plots/README.md

 `docker run jeff-plots`

 # TODO

 1. timeseries? is it correct?
+NO! says Jeff
 2. trendline
 3. windows/linux
 4. units